wyhaines/splay_tree_map.cr/README.md

 structural changes to the tree.
 This should not be the primary search method that is used, but it can be useful at the right time.

+### Maximum Size

+If `#maxsize` is set to an integer alue, then the splay tree will perform a prune operation when the maximum size of the tree is reached.
+This is useful for implementing a cache.

 ## Installation

 1. Add the dependency to your `shard.yml`: